ManishMadeshia/Production-DashBoard/README.md

-🏭 #Production Dashboard & Data Analysis
+🏭 Production Dashboard & Data Analysis

 🔹 Welcome to the Production Dashboard!
 This project provides an insightful analysis of production costs, task distribution, and unit output trends using Microsoft Excel/WPS Office.

-📌 Project Overview
+📌 Project Overview :

 This interactive dashboard helps in monitoring production efficiency by visualizing key metrics, including:
 ✅ Total Production Cost by Product Type 💰
 ✅ Task Distribution Among Managers 📋